 Continued growth depends on rapid innovation and commercialization.
 Our R&D department has been at the forefront of genetic testing technology for more than 20 years.
 Several contract services are provided including high through-put sample DNA extraction, assay development, and assay validation.

-More than 30 services are available to FoodChain ID Testing clients through our Certification and Technical Services divisions including GFSI food safety certification, organic, Non-GMO Project verification, gluten-free, plus access to quality management software, food safety training and consulting and much more.
+More than 30 services are available to FoodChain ID Testing clients through our Certification and Testing Services divisions including GFSI food safety certification, organic, Non-GMO Project verification, gluten-free, plus access to quality management software, food safety training and consulting and much more.

 Selecting the Right Test